 GRADUALLY add 5 cups of flour and continue mixing until the dough forms an elastic ball around the hook and pulls away from the sides of the bowl.

-OIL the mixer bowl, cover, and let the dough rise until it has doubled in size (between 1-1.5 hours).
+COVER the bowl and let the dough rise in a warm place until it has doubled in size (between 1-1.5 hours).

 ONCE doubled, divided dough in half and roll each section into 12 balls of the same size.